masonforest/www.masonforest.com/_posts/2018-10-21-ellipticoin-progress-update-number-1.markdown

 * Moved smart contract code out of memory.

 I chatted with [Geoff](https://github.com/hayesgm) last week and we agreed that if you’re going to use heap allocations in Rust the resulting WASM binaries are relatively large.
-The [simple token contract](https://github.com/ellipticoin/ellipticoin-base-contracts/blob/master/base_token/src/base_token.rs) is I wrote results in a ~27 KB wasm file.
-[Parity's token example](https://github.com/paritytech/pwasm-token-example) ends up being ~39K.
+The [simple token contract](https://github.com/ellipticoin/ellipticoin-base-contracts/blob/master/base_token/src/base_token.rs) I wrote results in a ~27 KB wasm file.
+[Parity's token example](https://github.com/paritytech/pwasm-token-example) ends up being ~39KB.
 Without heap allocations you can get the resulting binaries down to [less then 3 KB](https://kripken.github.io/blog/binaryen/2018/04/18/rust-emscripten.html).
 I think there are ways to optimize binary size but for now I’m planning to assume contract binaries will be at or around 100 KB.

-This is significant and if Ellipticoin is going to store all of it’s state in memory this could get expensive.
+This is significant and if Ellipticoin is going to store all of its state in memory this could get expensive.
 So, instead of storing contract code in memory I’m moving it back to the disk.
 When transactions come in their code can be read from disk and pushed into a queue in memory.
 This can be done in parallel and ahead of time since, once it’s set, smart contract code is read-only (ie you don’t need to deal with race conditions).
-This way only contract state will be stored in memory which should be much smaller.
-For example a mapping of 1,000,0000 addresses to 1,000,0000 balances stored as unsigned 64 bit integers is only around 40MB of data (((32 + 8)*1000000)/ 1000).
+This way only contract state will be stored in memory.
+Contract state will be much smaller.
+Each entry in the address -> balance map is only 40B (32-byte address + 8-byte balance) for example.

 If a transaction requires another contract’s code to function that can be specified when submitting that transaction to the network.